skedwards88/word_lists/README.md

 ## Contributing

 Does `compiled/commonWords.txt` include a word that you think is _not_ commonly known, or does `compiled/uncommonWords.txt` include a word that you think _is_ commonly known?
-Feel free to open a pull request to modify `compiled/notActuallyCommon.txt` or `compiled/notActuallyUncommon.txt`.
-Or, feel free to open an issue.
+Feel free to open a pull request to add the word to `compiled/notActuallyCommon.txt` or `compiled/notActuallyUncommon.txt`.
+Or, feel free to open an issue to request the change.
 The final word choice is up to the discretion of the repository owner.

 ## Development